albertskog/iot-workshop-plant-monitoring/README.md

     <img src=documentation/images/restart-console.png width=500>
     <img src=documentation/images/console-open.png width=500>

+**Note:** it seems installing Pymakr has some problems and installing it does not work on some combinations of Windows and VSCode versions.
+If you see error messages about "serialport module", you can try to use the [Atom](https://atom.io/) text editor instead, there is a Pymakr plugin for that as well.

 ## 1. Blink a light
 Now we are ready to run a simple test to make sure everything is working.